-A. For the voucher tenancy, the payment standard for a family is the lower of:

-- 1. The payment standard for the family unit size; or - 2.
+- A. For the voucher tenancy, the payment standard for a family is the lower of: - 1.
+The payment standard for the family unit size; or - 2.
 The payment standard for the unit size rented by the family. - B. If the unit rented by a family is located in an exception rent area, the Housing Authority will use the appropriate payment standard for the exception rent area. - C. During the HAP contract term for a unit, the amount of the payment standard for a family is the higher of: - 1.
-The initial payment standard (at the beginning of the lease term) minus any amount by which the initial rent to owner exceeds the current rent to owner; or - 2.
-The payment standard as determined at the most recent regular reexamination of family income and composition effective after the beginning of the HAP contract term. - D. At the next annual reexamination following a change in family size or composition during the HAP contract term and for any reexamination thereafter, paragraph C above does not apply. - E. If there is a change in family unit size resulting from a change in family size or composition, the new family unit size will be considered when determining the payment standard at the next annual reexamination. - F. If HUD's published Payment Standards decrease, current participants will be notified by mail of the decrease and how it will affect their portion of rent at renewal time.
+The initial payment standard (at the beginning of the lease term) minus any amount by which the initial rent to owner exceeds the current rent to owner; or

+- 2. The payment standard as determined at the most recent regular reexamination of family income and composition effective after the beginning of the HAP contract term. - D. At the next annual reexamination following a change in family size or composition during the HAP contract term and for any reexamination thereafter, paragraph C above does not apply. - E. If there is a change in family unit size resulting from a change in family size or composition, the new family unit size will be considered when determining the payment standard at the next annual reexamination. - F. the TIOGA COUNTY Housing Authority will reduce the payment standard amount used to calculate such a family's subsidy no earlier than two years following the effective date of the decrease in the payment standard.
+Current participants will be notified by mail of the new payment standard amount, an explanation decrease and how it will affect their portion of rent of when it will take effect, and where the family will find the payment standard schedule. - G. If HUD's published Payment Standards increase, the new payment standard amount will be used at the family's first regular or interim reexamination, following the effective date of the new payment standard.